0smic/GainOs/README.md

-# Gain Os
+# GainOs

-Gain os is open source operating system.
+Gainos is open source operating system.
 It's more like a game.
 When you boot the os you have two options first one is run Offline second is run Online.

 Run Offline is more like a advanced Linux operating system were you can do the normal things.